-Our applications are currently ONLY open to families, or individuals, who are interested in adopting one of our senior Golden Retrievers, ages eight years and older and dogs with medical or behavior special needs.
+Our applications are currently ONLY open to Wisconsin residents who are interested in adopting one of our senior Golden Retrievers, ages eight years and older and dogs with medical or behavior special needs.
 General applications are not being accepted at this time.

 FREQUENTLY ASKED QUESTIONS ABOUT THE GRROW ADOPTION PROCESS

 What do I need to do in order to adopt a Golden from GRRoW?

 In order to start the adoption process through GRRoW, you must complete the online Pre-Adoption Form.
 Once you have submitted this form, a volunteer will get in touch with you to go over the next steps in the adoption process.

 What is a Home Visit?

 A home visit allows a GRRoW representative to personally meet the potential adoptive family and evaluate the home environment where one of our Goldens may be placed.
 During the home visit, all family members that live in the home must be present, as well as any pets they currently have.
 The home visit also allows your family to meet our volunteers and ask any questions that you may have about the adoption process.